 The treatment is not yet available for commercial use in the United States. – by Erik Swain

 Haime M, et al. Coronary artery bypass graft: Decreasing complications and improving graft potency.
 Presented at: European Association for Cardio-Thoracic Surgery Annual Meeting; Oct.
 1-5, 2016; Barcelona, Spain.

-Haime reports no relevant financial disclosures.
+Disclosure: Haime reports no relevant financial disclosures.